nature-heart-software/izabela/README.md

 configured.

-If you have a virtual audio cable installed, you can configure it as an audio output in Izabela then use it as audio input in any application that can receive audio from a microphone.
+If you have a virtual audio cable installed, you can configure it as an audio output in Izabela then use it as audio input in any application that can receive audio inputs.
 If you don't have a virtual audio cable installed, you can install one directly in Izabela from the settings.

-> **Note:** A restart is required after installing a virtual audio cable.

 You can keep using any non-fullscreen application in the background while Izabela is in the foreground.
 If you're using Izabela over games, I recommend setting your game in borderless, windowed or borderless windowed mode instead of